 Advice on Leasing Solar Energy Systems

-- When choosing a company, take into consideration the same factors you would if you were hiring a company for a purchase.
+When choosing a company, take into consideration the same factors you would if you were hiring a company for a purchase.
 It should be licensed, insured, and certified.

-- Get proposals from several companies.
-The largest providers of leases and PPAs are SolarCity, Sunrun, and Vivint Solar, but smaller operators may also offer good deals.
+Get proposals from several companies.
+The largest providers of leases and PPAs include Tesla (which acquired SolarCity in 2016) and Sunrun (which acquired Vivint Solar in 2020), but smaller operators may also offer good deals.
 Compare costs for each.
-In this area, most homeowners can expect to pay $50 to $100 per month if they lease or get a PPA.
+In the Delaware Valley, most homeowners who lease pay $70 to $120 per month.

-- Don’t buy into sales pitches that emphasize how leased systems will add to the value of your home; there’s a good chance they won’t.
+Don’t buy into sales pitches that emphasize how leased systems will add to the value of your home; there’s a good chance they won’t.

 Ask about liens or UCC-1 fixture filings.
 Leasing companies routinely take out fixture filings against their customers’ solar systems, which are a public filing with your real property records office that gives notice that they own the system in order to protect them against default and nonpayment.
 A fixture filing is a type of lien, and we really dislike liens.
 Ask if a lien or fixture filing can be excluded from your contract; if not, at least make sure the agreement provides for an immediate lifting of it once the agreement ends.